csmiguel/hylomys_mitogenomes/README.md

 ### 2.4.
 Partitioning of the MSA

-The multiple sequence alignment was partition into the different genes according to the curated annotations.
+The multiple sequence alignment was partitioned into the different genes according to the curated annotations.
 For protein coding genes, the 3 codon positions were written to different partitions.
 This was done with AMAS split.

 ```
 part=path_to/data/intermediate/raxml/part_cleanal.txt